Imagery engages all the senses, using sounds, smells, tastes and kinesthetic feel, inside and outside the body, and includes emotional responses too.

 When I studied Sports Psychology at DeMontfort University in Bedford, England, I was fascinated by guided visualization, guided imagery or mental rehearsal.
-Imagery or visualization are often used synonymously, usually involving all senses, and emotions.
+Imagery or visualization has often used synonymously – however imagery alone involves all the senses, and emotions as well.
 Rehearsal is usually given to cover mental practice of a particular movement pattern or patterns.
 One of the first examples of imagery and visualization that I read was about one of my childhood athletic heroes.
 David Hemery won the 400m high hurdles gold in the Mexico Olympics in 1968.
 He won by 8m and set a World Record.
 I recall shouting at the TV as I watched the race at home, blown away by the manner of his win – so much so that I didn’t notice at first that another GB athlete, Robbie Brightwell, had battled through to collect a bronze medal; a wonderful day!

 Elite athletes have been widely reported as using imagery “extensively, and to great effect.”
 (Jones & Hardy, 1990; Orlick & Partington, 1988).
-Orlick & Partington reported that 99% of their sample of 235 athletes used imagery.
-A survey of athletes training at the US Olympic Training Center showed that 90% of them used imagery for both training and competition.
+Orlick & Partington reported that 99 of them used imagery for both training and competition.
 (Murphy, 1994).
 Studies have also shown that negative imagery has a consequentially negative effect on performance (Hardy, Jones, & Gould, 1996).

 Research from various sources has shown evidence that imagery produces impulses to perform the imagined movement.
 “Thus, both mental and physical excitation of neuromuscular patterns associated with a specific movement yield facilitation in subsequent physical performance attempts.”
 (Rushall, B. S., & Lippman, L. G., 1997)